-Helped by his wife, he constructed a prototype which was flown as a glider in 1924.
+Hill, with the assistance of his wife, constructed a prototype glider in 1924.

-All subsequent examples were funded under Air Ministry contract and built by Westland Aircraft, who took on Hill for this purpose.
+All subsequent examples were funded under Air Ministry contract and built by Westland Aircraft, who employed Hill for this purpose.

 The first Westland-built type, the Pterodactyl I, was built to Air Ministry Specification 23/26.

-It took the form of a braced shoulder-wing monoplane with fully moving wingtips and a single pusher propeller.
+It was a braced shoulder-wing monoplane with fully moving wingtips and a single pusher propeller.

 The Mks II and III failed to gain Ministry acceptance.

-The next model to be built was a three-seat cabin monoplane to Ministry Specification 16/29, in which the all-moving tips were replaced by conventional ailerons.
+The next model, the Mk.
+IV, was a three-seat cabin monoplane built to Ministry Specification 16/29, in which the all-moving tips were replaced by conventional ailerons.

 An unusual feature was the use of variable wing sweep to provide longitudinal trim.